moorepants/moorepants.info/content/pages/portfolio/zambulance.rst

 Zambulance
 ==========

-;subtitle: a human powered ambulance for Zambia
+:subtitle: a human powered ambulance for Zambia
 :description: Some details on the Zambulance.
 :startdate: 2006-08-01 10:00:00
 :enddate: 2006-09-01 10:00:00
+:status: hidden

 .. image:: {{ media_url('images/zambulance.jpg') }}